Skip to main content

 Transaction monitoring is not without its challenges.
 Here are some of the more common ones faced by regulated businesses and financial institutions when deploying transaction monitoring processes.

-1. False positives
+1. False Positives

-These are by far one of the main challenges faced by regulated companies whe implementing internal transaction monitoring tools.
+These are by far one of the main challenges faced by regulated companies when implementing internal transaction monitoring tools.
 False positives arise when a rule is defined in a way that causes legitimate transactions to be flagged as suspicious, and they can lead to increased labor expenses and cause analysts to be distracted from focusing on real suspicious transactions that require their attention.

-2. Speed and anonymity
+2. Speed and Anonymity

 Online transactions give criminals a degree of anonymity that they wouldn’t have with in-person transactions.
 This might lead to high-risk customers being able to conceal their identities when conducting transactions and subvert transaction monitoring efforts.
+Criminals can also leverage the speed of online banking services to quickly move money between accounts and across different jurisdictions while flying under the radar of AML/CFT controls.

 There’s a real temptation to try and use transaction monitoring software to capture every possible suspicious transaction, and firms often try to do this by creating a huge list of rules and scenarios.
 This can have a detrimental impact, however, as too many rules and scenarios make it difficult to maintain context which can lead to even more false positives.